augusto-herrmann/augusto-herrmann.github.io/_posts/2022-08-12-remembering-therezinha-costa.md

 > The editor.

 Looking at it today, the lack of spelling errors and playful tone of this editorial have caught my attention.
+This passage above is the reason why I have omitted her year of birth at the beginning of this text.

 She loved to knit.
 I remember having gloves, caps, and other clothes knitted by her when I was a child.
 To this day I have a bed sheet made